We've been busy adding near real-time data for sites in Scotland to the UK Water Resources Portal! Check out the news story to find out more.

 - Rainfall from the Met Office (gridded, and over gauged catchments and hydrometric areas)

-- River flows from the National River Flow Archive (for historical data) and Environment Agency (for real-time data)
+- River flows from the National River Flow Archive (for historical data) and the Environment Agency and the Scottish Environment Protection Agency (for real-time data)

 - Soil moisture (from UKCEH’s COSMOS-UK network)